unglud/laravel-image/README.md

 # laravel-image
 Basic image saver for Laravel 5.

-If you need save uploaded image to some place and to database, then best way to do it save image in public folder with unique name and then save that name to database.
+If you need save uploaded image to some place and to a database, the best way to do that is to save an image in public folder with the unique name and then save that name to the database.

 So this package will do it for you.